What Is AI FOMO?

 AI FOMO — the Fear of Missing Out on artificial intelligence — is the persistent, anxious belief that other people are learning, using, and benefiting from AI in ways you're not.
 It's the feeling that a critical window is closing and you're still standing outside.

 Traditional FOMO is about social events — the party you weren't invited to, the trip your friends took without you.
 AI FOMO hits harder because it's tied to your professional survival.
 It whispers: "If you don't learn this now, you'll be unemployable.
 If you don't adopt this tool, your competitors will bury you.
 If you don't keep up, you'll become irrelevant."
+The pressure intensifies when even the job interview process is now AI-driven, making professional competition feel algorithmically stacked against you.

 This isn't just casual worry.
-AI FOMO can become a chronic source of stress that affects your sleep, your self-esteem, your focus, and your ability to make clear decisions about your career.
+AI FOMO can become a chronic source of stress that affects your AI sleep anxiety, your self-esteem, your focus, and your ability to make clear decisions about your career.
 Our comprehensive guide to AI anxiety explores the full spectrum of these fears.
 And they're amplified by an entire ecosystem — social media, news outlets, AI companies, influencers — that profits from making you feel behind.

 Signs You're Experiencing AI FOMO